3.(I) MATERIAL ACCOUNTING POLICIES

 k) Inventories

-Inventories are valued at the lower of cost and net realizable value, less any provision for obsolescence.
+Inventories are valued at the lower of cost and net realizable value.

-Costs incurred in bringing each product to its present location and condition are accounted for as follows:
+Costs comprise direct materials, direct labour costs and those overheads that have been incurred in bringing the inventories to their present location and condition.
+Cost of different categories of inventories are accounted for as follows:

-(iii) I mmaterial by-products, aluminium scrap, chemical lead scrap, anode scrap and coke fines are valued at net realizable value.
+(iii) Immaterial by-products, aluminium scrap, chemical lead scrap, anode scrap and coke fines are valued at net realizable value.

 Net realizable value is determined based on estimated selling price, less further costs expected to be incurred to completion and disposal.